Symptoms of secondary breast cancer

 Secondary cancer in the bone may damage the part of the bone affected by cancer cells.
 The more the bone is damaged, the weaker it gets.
 Pain and weakness can make it hard to move around.
 A very weak bone may break more easily too.
 This is known as a pathological fracture.
 A weakened bone will be treated with surgery or radiotherapy to strengthen it, or sometimes a combination of both treatments.
 If the bone fractures, this is also treated with surgery or radiotherapy.

 Sometimes when bones are damaged by secondary cancer, the bone cells release calcium into the blood.
 This is called hypercalcaemia and can cause various symptoms such as

 Remember that secondary breast cancer in a bone can be treated.
 Usually treatment can be started long before your bone becomes weak enough to break or cause a lot of pain.

 There are books and booklets about secondary bone cancer, some of which are free.
 Look at our breast cancer reading list.

 If the breast cancer has spread to your liver you may often feel ill and tired.
 You may also have

 - Discomfort on the right side of your abdomen (where the liver is)

 - A swollen abdomen

-Secondary breast cancer in the liver can cause pain if the cancer presses on the fibrous tissue covering the liver (the capsule) or causes swelling in the liver that stretches the capsule.
+Secondary breast cancer in the liver can cause pain if the cancer presses on the fibrous tissue covering the liver (the capsule).

 The liver can still work well when part of it, or even most of it, is affected by cancer cells.
 And the symptoms of secondary breast cancer cells in the liver can usually be well controlled.